English-Speaking Union

-These aims are taken from the ESU's Royal Charter.

 Governance

 The ESU was established in 1918 through the efforts of Sir Evelyn Wrench.
 In 1957 it received a Royal Charter, with Queen Elizabeth II as the royal patron.
 Princess Anne, The Princess Royal, has been president since 2013, having taken over from her father Prince Philip, Duke of Edinburgh who served from 1952 to 2012.
-Headquartered at Dartmouth House, Mayfair, London, its many activities are coordinated by the director-general.
+Headquartered at Dartmouth House on Charles Street, Mayfair, its many activities are coordinated by the director-general.
 The sixteen-member board of governors meets four times a year, and is presided over by the chair.